Maximum Stable Matching with Matroids and Partial Orders

-Given a matching $N$ in $G$, an edge $e=uw \in E\setminus N$ is a \emph{blocking edge} for $N$ if the following two conditions hold: \begin{itemize} \item $\delta_G(u)\cap N=\emptyset$ or $e \succ_u N(u)$, \item $\delta_G(w)\cap N=\emptyset$ or $e \succ_w N(w)$, \end{itemize} where $N(u)$ denotes the edge of $N$ incident to $u$ if it exists.
+Given a matching $N$ in $G$, an edge $e \in E\setminus N$ with endpoints $u, w$ is a \emph{blocking edge} for $N$ if the following two conditions hold: \begin{itemize} \item $\delta_G(u)\cap N=\emptyset$ or $e \succ_u N(u)$, \item $\delta_G(w)\cap N=\emptyset$ or $e \succ_w N(w)$, \end{itemize} where $N(u)$ denotes the edge of $N$ incident to $u$ if it exists.
 The matching $N$ is \emph{stable} if no edge blocks it.
-The \textsc{Max-SMTI} problem is to find a stable matching of maximum size.
+The \maxsmti\ problem is to find a stable matching of maximum size.
 The problem is NP-hard \cite{IMMM99}, and the best known polynomial-time approximation algorithm has an approximation ratio of $1.5$ \cite{Mcdermid09}.
-It is also known that no approximation ratio better than $4/3$ is achievable assuming the Unique Games Conjecture \cite{yanagisawa2007approximation}.
+It is also known that no approximation ratio better than $4/3$ is achievable assuming the Unique Games Conjecture (UGC) \cite{yanagisawa2007approximation}.
 In this paper, we will also consider the \emph{maximum stable marriage problem with partial orders} (\maxsmp), where the preferences are not required to be weak orders.
 To our knowledge, no stronger hardness of approximation results have previously been known for \maxsmp\ than those for \maxsmti.